This post explores the necessary considerations when planning to build a large growing structure. More specifically, this post covers:

 The Two Biggest Questions you Must Answer

-1. Which route you want to follow for gathering materials and components (DIY Kit vs Self Fabricating), and
+1. Which route do you want to follow for gathering materials and components, a DIY Kit or Self Fabricating a structure?

-2. Determine how hands-on you want to be with this particular project.
+2. How hands-on do you want to be with this particular project?

-Once you figure these two points out it becomes much more simple to develop project management timelines and building schedules that can be used to move your project forward.
-Below we are going to break these down:
+Once you come up with answers for these two questions it becomes much more simple to develop project management timelines, and building schedules that can be used to move your project forward.

-It is important to ask the question above because if you had planned on going with an already planned out DIY greenhouse kit your best option would be to stop reading the rest of this post and begin focusing your efforts on deciding the type of DIY kit you need...after you have done that the only real step remaining is procuring a number of quotes from a reputable manufacturer (cough cough...Tunnel Vision Hoops LLC), and then follow the very well composed instructions to put it up.
+It is important to ask, and answer the question above because if you had planned on purchasing a DIY greenhouse kit your best option would be to stop reading the rest of this post, and begin focusing your efforts on requesting quotes from manufacturers (cough cough...Tunnel Vision Hoops LLC), and then you would be able to follow well composed instructions, and YouTube videos to construct your hoop house.

 How hands-on do you want to be with the project?